 The SIRT3 gene codes for a mitochondrial protein that has been associated with potentially protective “anti-aging” effects.

 More recent research has also demonstrated intermittent fasting to potentially downregulate the FTO gene responsible for energy metabolism and fat storage.

 Despite a lack of expertise in the field of genetics, I can’t help but feel intrigued by these types of findings.

 While these particular studies prove very little about the long-term protective benefits of fasting, both reinforce the notion that intermittent fasting can indeed lead to potentially meaningful physiological changes that warrant further scientific exploration.

 I sense that fasting is a topic of great intrigue among the general public and if you find yourself among that group, I strongly encourage working with a professional like myself to ensure you employ it in the safest, healthiest and most effective way possible and for the right reasons.

-It’s not for everyone, and will never be more important than the actual food you eat.
+It’s not for everyone, and it will never be more important than the actual food you eat.

-With that in mind, don’t hesitate to reach out.
+With that in mind, please don’t hesitate to reach out.

 Until next time,